takelley1/ansible-doc.vim/README.md

 AnsibleDocVSplit  # Open in a vertical split.
 ```

-The following mappings are available in the floating window created by
+The following mappings are available in windows and splits created by
-`AnsibleDocFloat`:
+this plugin:
 ```
 <space>           # Page-down
 b                 # Page-up